 Data Granule Maps

-Granule coverage maps of each day of the AIRS mission are available from the Goddard Earth Sciences Data and Information Center in the following orientations: ascending node, descending node, north polar, south polar.
+Granule maps for each day of the AIRS mission are available from the Goddard Earth Sciences Data and Information Center in these orientations: ascending node, descending node, north polar, south polar.

 Granularity of airs data